coddingtonbear/twoline-logwatch/readme.md

 ### Meta Options

-Each [message object](https://github.com/coddingtonbear/twoline#message-object)can also contain a key `meta` dictionary having any number of keys used for overriding the default behavior of Twoline Logwatch when generating the message.
+Each [message object](https://github.com/coddingtonbear/twoline#message-object) can also contain a key `meta` dictionary having any number of keys used for overriding the default behavior of Twoline Logwatch when generating the message.

 * `message_name`: The message name under which to publish this message in Twoline.
-By default, Twoline Logwatch publishes messages under a single name "logwatch".
+By default, Twoline Logwatch publishes messages under a single name "logwatcher".
 Since all messages share a single name, only one message will be displayed at a time unless you take special efforts to define a different `message_name` for each potential message.
+See "Displaying multiple messages simultaneously" below for more information.
 Note that `message_name` here is exactly the same thing as `message_id` described in Twoline's documentation.
-See "Displaying multiple messages simultaneously" below for more information.
 * `method`: The HTTP method to use when sending the request to Twoline.
-By default, each message sent to Twoline will be sent using the `PUT` method, but for complex interactions (see "Printing a message and later deleting it" below) you can override the HTTP method here.
+By default, each message sent to Twoline will be sent using the `PUT` method, but for complex interactions (see "Printing a message and later deleting it" below) you can override the HTTP method using this option.

 ### Examples